svmk-data-science/tess-ensemble-classification/README.md

 *Figure 4: (Left) Feature importance ranked by mean absolute SHAP values, highlighting the primary astrophysical drivers of model predictions.
 (Right) Cumulative SHAP importance indicates approximately 80% of the model's predictive influence is explained by the top 12 features.*

 ## Key Insights
 The final soft-voting ensemble achieved the highest Average Precision (0.931) among the evaluated configurations, outperforming individual classifiers, particularly LightGBM (AP=0.923) trained on both full and reduced feature sets.

+## Reproducibility
+This project was developed using Python and widely used machine learning libraries.

+Core dependencies are listed in "requirements.txt".
+To reproduce the environment:

+*```bash*
+*pip install -r requirements.txt*

+The analysis was conducted in Jupyter Notebook.
+All preprocessing, feature engineering, model training and evaluation steps are documented within the notebooks.

 ## Evaluation Strategy